clinicedc/edc-metadata/README.md

 In order to de-couple the metadata rules from each owner model class, metadata rules access the field values for each model via `edc_reference` instead of directly.

-Each owner model class refeenced by metadata rules must be declared with the `ReferenceModelMixin` and the fields list registered with `site_reference_fields` global.
+Each owner model class refeenced by metadata rules must be declared with the `ReferenceModelMixin` and the fields list registered with `site_reference_configs` global.
 This applies to all owner models, `source_model` and `target_models`.

 See also `edc_reference`